by Texas Homesteader ~

 Don’t rely on documentary or opinion-type stories that shouldn’t be taken as factual.

-Our local extension agent is an absolute dream.
-I asked her about Stevia safety & she sent me a few authority sites.
+I asked our extension agent about Stevia safety & she sent me a few authority sites.

 So I used them to do my own research and found the Stevia Wikipedia information interesting as well.
 But in researching there are a couple of things to note: